-They are peaceful as juveniles, but as they mature this fish is rather unpredictable.
-They have a somewhat pushy temperament so should be kept with other robust species.
-Some Distichodus lusosso can become aggressive, so it is suggested that they are kept with other fast moving fish that do not have long fins.
-They usually will not bother bottom dwelling catfish.
+These fish are peaceful as juveniles, but as they mature, they become rather unpredictable.
+They have a somewhat pushy temperament, so they should be kept with other robust species.
+Some Distichodus lusosso can become aggressive.
+Keep them with other fast-moving fish that do not have long fins.
+They usually will not bother bottom-dwelling catfish.

-This is a schooling fish so they will be less aggressive if kept in a school of 5 or more.
-Yet because of their high price this is may not be practical for the average hobbyist.
-Some tank mates could include other large species of Characins, Bichirs, Cyprinids like the Tinfoil Barbs, Plecostomus and Thorny Catfish.
+This schooling fish will be less aggressive if kept in a school of 5 or more.
+However, because of their high price, this is may not be practical for the average hobbyist.
+Tankmates could include other large species of Characins, Bichirs, Cyprinids like the Tinfoil Barbs, Plecostomus, and Thorny Catfish.

 Semi-Aggressive (): Monitor

 Large Semi-Aggressive (): Monitor